-Chart 7: Payrolled Employees, Scotland, January 2016 to February 2021, seasonally adjusted
+Chart 7: Payrolled Employees, Scotland, April 2016 to May 2021, seasonally adjusted

-Chart 8: Annual Percentage Change in Payrolled Employees, Scotland, January 2017 to February 2021
+Chart 8: Annual Percentage Change in Payrolled Employees, Scotland, April 2017 to May 2021

-Source: HMRC RTI, all industries, seasonally adjusted
+Source: PAYE RTI, all industries, seasonally adjusted, HMRC

-Early estimates for February 2021 are provided to give an indication of the likely level of employees as well as median pay in the latest period.
-The figures are based on around 85% of information being available and are considered of lower quality and may be subject to revision in next month's release when between 98% to 99% of data will be available.
+- 1. Early estimates for May 2021 are provided to give an indication of the likely level of employees as well as median pay in the latest period.
+The figures are based on around 85% of information being available and are considered of lower quality and may be subject to revision in next month's release when between 98% to 99% of data will be available. - 2.
+Annual percentage change rates for May 2021 are compared against May 2020, and therefore the reduction in employees seen following the beginning of the coronavirus (COVID-19) pandemic is no longer contributing to the annual percentage change rate.
+Annual percentage change rates are now compared against this lower baseline.

-7. Claimant Count
+7. Claimant Count (experimental)

 The experimental Claimant Count includes Jobseeker's Allowance Claimants and those claimants of Universal Credit who were claiming principally for the reason of being unemployed (those in the "searching for work" conditionality regime).
-Those claiming such benefits may be wholly unemployed and seeking work; employed but with low income and/or low hours that make them eligible for unemployment-related benefit support; or under certain circumstances, not required to seek work and are therefore economically inactive.
+Those claiming such benefits may be wholly unemployed and seeking work, or may be employed but with low income and/or low hours, that make them eligible for unemployment-related benefit support.
 As part of the response to the pandemic, the rules about who can claim Universal Credit have changed, meaning an increased proportion of those claiming may actually still be in some kind of work.
 Therefore, changes in the Claimant Count over time will not be wholly because of changes in the number of people who are unemployed.

-In February 2021, there were 212,600 claimants in Scotland, an increase of 3,900 (1.9 per cent) over the month and an increase of 100,300 (89.3 per cent) over the year.
-The claimant count rate in February 2021 was 7.6 per cent, compared with 7.5 per cent for the UK as a whole.
+In May 2021, there were 197,500 claimants in Scotland, a decrease of 7,400 (-3.6 per cent) over the month and an increase of 84,500 (74.7 per cent) since March 2020 (prepandemic).
+The claimant count rate in May 2021 was 6.2 per cent, the same as the rate for the UK as a whole.